Last Updated on

 2. Warm or Cool Compress:

-Placing a cool pack on the painful parts or a hot compress on the abdomen, groin or lower back during labour can help bring some relief to the body.
+Placing a cold pack on the painful parts or a hot compress on the abdomen, groin, or lower back during labour can help bring some relief to the body.

 3. Get a Massage:

 A gentle touch can be very soothing and bring a lot of comfort.
 Indulge in a relaxing massage, and you will find that the pain will not be as bad.

 A warm bath is very helpful, especially if you sit on a stool and direct the warm water directly onto your lower back or abdomen with a showerhead or a mug.
 Make sure the pressure of the showerhead is not too forceful.

 During labour, try opting for a birth pool as it can be incredibly soothing and the water will help you cope with the contractions.
 If your partner or doula pours warm water on your shoulders, it will help you relax even further.

 For this one, you are going to need the help of your partner or someone you are comfortable being with at this time.
 During contractions, breathe in a slow and rhythmic manner.
 Try moaning as you exhale to help release the tension.
 If you lose the rhythm, the person accompanying you should help you to get it back with some rhythmic hand or head movements and by making eye contact.

 6. Move Your Body: